Vukain/JetBrainsPython/README.md

 Coffee Machine

-A coffe machine simulation in which you can order different types of coffee, refill the stock or take the money... if you're the owner obviously.
+A coffee machine simulation in which you can order different types of coffee, refill the stock or take the money... if you're the owner obviously.

 ---